On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Algorithmic Details and Derivations

 where we recognize a KL regularization term that materializes naturally from this derivation.
 Indeed this last optimization problem can be seen as a Lagrangian, imposing a soft constraint on the KL between the improved policy $q_k$ and the current iterate $\theta_i$.
 If we instead impose a hard such constraint, we obtain the following problem:

-This problem's Lagrangian form is as follows, and is nearly identical to~\eqref{eq:app-qk-lagrangian-almost}--- albeit with a different dual variable instead of $\eta_k$; nevertheless we reuse the notation $\eta_k$ instead of introducing a new dual variable:
+This problem's Lagrangian form is as follows, and is nearly identical to~\eref{eq:app-qk-lagrangian-almost}---albeit with a different dual variable instead of $\eta_k$; nevertheless we reuse the notation $\eta_k$ instead of introducing a new dual variable:

-\paragraph{Putting everything together.} Since the original problem is equivalent to the Lagrangian relaxation of this one, we can simply substitute our improvement likelihood~\eqref{eq:app-improvement-likelihood} into the solution to the original problem~\eqref{eq:app-qk-general-solution} to obtain the solution:
+\paragraph{Putting everything together.} Since the original problem is equivalent to the Lagrangian relaxation of this one, we can simply substitute our improvement likelihood~\eref{eq:app-improvement-likelihood} into the solution to the original problem~\eref{eq:app-qk-general-solution} to obtain the solution:

-\paragraph{Adaptively varying $\eta_k$.} Finally, this solution can in turn be substituted back into~\eqref{eq:app-qk-lagrangian} to obtain the following convex dual function:
+\paragraph{Adaptively varying $\eta_k$.} Finally, this solution can in turn be substituted back into~\eref{eq:app-qk-lagrangian} to obtain the following convex dual function:

-where in the final step we substitute~\eqref{eq:app-qk-normalizer} to reveal the hidden dual variable.
+where in the final step we substitute~\eref{eq:app-qk-normalizer} to reveal the hidden dual variable.
 In practice, this function is optimized alongside of $\theta$ in order to adapt the dual variable $\eta_k$ and mitigate overfitting to $Q_k$.